Nintendo 3DS system software: Nintendo 3DS Sound

 "Nintendo 3DS Sound" is a built-in music player and sound recorder.
 Supported audio codecs include MP3 audio (with .mp3 filename extensions) and AAC audio (with .mp4, .m4a, and .3gp filename extensions).
 Audio files can be played from an SD card, with visualizations displayed on the upper screen.
 Music can be played while the console is in Sleep Mode, using the system's headphone jack.
 When using headphones with an included mic and button, the button can toggle play/pause and skip to the next and previous track.
 A set of sound manipulation options are available, as well as several audio filters.
 Ten-second voice recordings also can be recorded, edited with audio filters, and manipulated through modulation and playback speed.
 Users may save and modify up to 18 of these in the console's memory and up to 180 on an SD card.
 These can then be used throughout other applications such as Swapnote.

-There's a StreetPass function built-into the app.
+There is a StreetPass function built-into the app.
 When the user StreetPass's someone who also has StreetPass enabled, both users exchange song data such as the song's name, artist, album, release year, and how many times it's been played.
 There is also a compatibility chart between the users involved.
 Depending on the number of matching songs from both users a score will be displayed, ranging from 0% to 100%, with the latter being the most compatible.

 Despite being more advanced than its predecessor, the software features fewer filters and themes than its predecessor, Nintendo DSi Sound.

-There is a security bug in Nintendo 3DS Sound that allows a buffer overflow and eventually, arbitrary code execution.
-This was patched out by Nintendo in System Firmware 11.3.
+A security bug in Nintendo 3DS Sound allowed a buffer overflow and, eventually, arbitrary code execution.
+Nintendo patched out the bug in System Firmware 11.3.